-- To differentiate the class curriculum appropriately so as to optimize the learning of all pupils within the class and to help the pupils with special needs to achieve success at their own levels in class - To provide learning activities which are suitably challenging but which also ensure success and

-- progress in order to build self-esteem. - To consult and co-operate with assigned support teacher(s) regarding priority needs, instructional activities progress of pupils receiving school support teaching. - To administer screening tests: Drumcondra Primary Tests, MICRA-T, SIGMA-T and NNRIT where appropriate. - To correct all standardised tests and record results on the Aladdin system and file pupil's tests in their folders. - To discuss with the Special Education teacher the results of assessments and to decide the type of intervention required to best meet the needs of the pupil. - To review with SET, pupil's progress at regular intervals, provide input for the updating of the continuum of support (COS) document (November and June) and update Log of Actions in real time. - To make initial contact with parents to discuss concerns about their child's progress and to seek the approval of the parents to proceed with further support/intervention/assessment. - To contact parents/guardians if support is to be discontinued - To be aware of, to be kept updated and to consult with relevant professionals about the special needs of children within their class.
+- To differentiate the class curriculum appropriately so as to optimize the learning of all pupils within the class and to help the pupils with special needs to achieve success at their own levels in class. - To provide learning activities which are suitably challenging but which also ensure success and progress in order to build self-esteem. - To consult and co-operate with assigned support teacher(s) regarding priority needs, instructional activities progress of pupils receiving school support teaching. - To administer screening tests : Drumcondra Primary Spelling Tests, MICRA-T, SIGMA-T and NNRIT where appropriate. - To correct all standardised tests and record results on the Aladdin system and file pupil's tests in their folders. - To discuss with the Special Education teacher the results of assessments and to decide the type of intervention required to best meet the needs of the pupil. - To review with SET, pupil's progress at regular intervals, provide input for the updating of the continuum of support (COS) document (November and June) and update Log of Actions in real time. - To make initial contact with parents to discuss concerns about their child's progress and to seek the approval of the parents to proceed with further support/intervention/assessment. - To prepare, in consultation with parents, a Classroom Support Plan, as appropriate - To contact parents/guardians if support is to be discontinued - To be aware of, to be kept updated and to consult with relevant professionals about the special needs of children within their class.